-Our Career Readiness team is working hard to build relationships with employers across many of our local industries so that our educational partners can count on us to be connection points.
-Please reach out to us if you would like to meet and learn more about how we could partner to create learning opportunities for Kent County students.
+Our Career Readiness team is always looking to build relationships with employers with local industries to increase career exploration opportunities exposure to students and educational partners.
+Please reach out to us if you would like to meet and learn more about how we could partner, or take this quick employer engagement survey.

 Tips on Working with Students

 Show, don’t tell – teens love hands-on, tangible activities that allow them to get up and move, think, communicate and share their ideas.

 As adults, we sometimes forget the pressure many teens feel in making major decisions about their future.
 In fact, if it's been a while since you were in high school, you could probably use a refresher on how teenagers roll.
 So here you go, a few ideas to support your career mentoring efforts.
 Thanks for making a difference in their lives!

 Top Tips on Interacting with high school students

 - Teens think of themselves as adults and want you to treat them that way.